mulesoft-assets/template-sfdc2msdyn-account-bidirectional-sync/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-As a Salesforce admin I want to aggregate contacts from two Salesforce Instances and compare them to see which contacts can only be found in one of the two and which contacts are in both instances.

-For practical purposes this Template will generate the result in the format of a CSV Report sent by mail.

-This Template should serve as a foundation for extracting data from two systems, aggregating data, comparing values of fields for the objects, and generating a report on the differences.

-As implemented, it gets contacts from two instances of Salesforce, compares by the email address of the contacts, and generates a CSV file which shows contact in A, contact in B, and contacts in A and B. The report is then send the email to a configured group of email addresses.
+As an admin, I want to have my accounts synchronized between two different systems - Salesforce and MS Dynamics.

+**Template overview**

+Let's say we want to keep Salesforce instance synchronized with MS Dynamics instance.
+Then, the integration behavior can be summarized just with the following steps:

+1. Ask Salesforce:
+> *Which changes have there been since the last time I got in touch with you?*

+2. For each of the updates fetched in the previous step (1.), ask MS Dynamics:
+> *Does the update received from Salesforce should be applied?*

+3. If MS Dynamics answer for the previous question (2.) is *Yes*, then *upsert* (create or update depending each particular case) MS Dynamics with the belonging change.

+4. Repeat previous steps (1. to 3.) the other way around (using MS Dynamics as source instance and Salesforce as the target one)

+ Repeat *ad infinitum*:

+5. Ask Salesforce:
+> *Which changes have there been since the question I've made in the step 1.?*

+And so on...

+The question for recent changes since a certain moment in nothing but a [poll inbound][1] with a [watermark][2] defined.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
-All of them deal with the preparations in both, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**
+All of them deal with the preparations in both, that must be made in order for all to run smoothly.
+**Failling to do so could lead to unexpected behavior of the template.**